Myelodysplasia at a glance

-Hematopoietic growth factors are proteins which can stimulate cell differentiation and production.
+- Hematopoietic growth factors are proteins that can stimulate cell differentiation and production.
 Erythropoietin (EPO), granulocyte colony-stimulating factor (G-CSF) and granulocyte-monocyte colony-stimulating factor (GM-CSF).

 There only cure for myelodysplasia is a bone marrow transplant.
 This is used in some human cases; usually when the patient is young; however, it is only experimental in cats.
 The procedure involves high doses of chemotherapy to destroy the patient’s own dysfunctional bone marrow cells, followed by a bone marrow transplant from a healthy cat.
 The procedure is highly intensive and not without risks.